 2. For protecting against seasonal colds and flu

-Diffuse Shield using a cool mist diffuser to help guard your family against opportunistic bacteria.
-Diffusing Shield for a few minutes in an area like a family room reduces circulating airborne bacteria by a significant degree.
-[Important: we have no information on whether or not Shield provides any protection against the Covid-19 virus.]
+Diffuse your blend using a cool mist diffuser to help guard your family against opportunistic bacteria.
+Diffusing for a few minutes in an area like a family room reduces circulating airborne bacteria by a significant degree.
+[Important: we have no information on whether or not Shield or blends made from these oils provide any protection against the Covid-19 virus.]

 3. For tooth pain & abscesses

-Apply a drop of Shield to a cotton swab and hold it next to the affected tooth or gums.
-Shield can help with pain and will also help reduce the bacteria causing the infection.
+Apply a drop of your blend (or just clove essential oil) to a cotton swab and hold it next to the affected tooth or gums.
+This can help with pain and will also help reduce the bacteria causing the infection.
 This is not a treatment for tooth disease, so do see your dentist as soon as possible.

 4. For cold sores

-The oils in Shield have shown to be effective against Herpes simplex, the virus that causes cold sores.
+The oils noted above have shown to be effective against Herpes simplex, the virus that causes cold sores.
 Carefully apply a drop or two on a cold sore with a little carrier oil to decrease pain, swelling, and duration.

 5. To help ease diarrhea

-Dilute Shield in a carrier oil such as almond, coconut, or olive oil and massage over the abdomen.
-Shield’s anti-bacterial and anti-inflammatory properties make it especially soothing.
+Dilute your blend in a carrier oil such as almond, coconut, or olive oil and massage over the abdomen.
+The anti-bacterial and anti-inflammatory properties in these oils make it especially soothing.

-You can also put a drop of Shield onto a slice of banana and eat it to help eradicate bad gut bacteria which may be causing diarrhea.
-Be sure to take some probiotics an hour or two later.
+You can also put a drop onto a slice of banana and eat it to help eradicate bad gut bacteria which may be causing diarrhea.
+Be sure to take some probiotics an hour or two later to help your good gut bacteria flourish.

 6. To help ease arthritis pain

-The plant oils in Shield are known for their pain-relieving properties which make this blend helpful for the pain of rheumatism and arthritis.
-Simply dilute Shield with a small quantity of carrier oil and rub it into the affected painful area.
+These plant oils are known for their pain-relieving properties which can make them helpful for the pain of rheumatism and arthritis.
+Simply dilute your blend with a small quantity of carrier oil and rub it into the affected painful area.

 7. To promote wound healing

-Due to the anti-bacterial properties of Shield, it is excellent to promote wound healing and eradicate any nasty bacteria with which you might come into contact.
+Due to the anti-bacterial properties of these oils, they are excellent for promoting wound healing and eradicating any nasty bacteria with which you might come into contact.
 Again, dilute as in #6 and gently rub around the edges of the wound.
-The oils will migrate where they need to go, so there’s no need to drip Shield directly into the wound (that might sting!).
+The oils will migrate where they need to go, so there’s no need to drip them directly into the wound (that might sting!).

 8. To soothe the itch & irritation of tinea

 Don’t suffer the irritating and distressing symptoms of tinea (i.e., athlete’s foot, ringworm).
-Apply Shield to the area and massage it in, diluting with a carrier oil if you have sensitive skin.
+Apply your blend to the area and massage it in, diluting with a carrier oil if you have sensitive skin.

-There you have it – 8 possible uses for Shield essential oil blend.
-Of course, you don’t have to use Shield essential oil blend only for health-related purposes… its warm, spicy scent is also wonderful to diffuse.
+There you have it – 8 possible uses for Organixx Shield or your own DIY essential oil blends.
+Of course, you don’t have to use Shield or any of these essential oils only for health-related purposes… they’re also wonderful to diffuse due to their delicious fragrance!

-Do you have any favorite uses for Shield?
+Do you have any favorite uses for Shield or these individual oils?
 Please share in the comments section below.